PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   motivating example, see the two subtly different loop definitions in `CollectionRemoveAllFromCollectionExpression`.
 - Figure out why Refaster sometimes doesn't match the correct generic overload.
-  See the `AssertThatIterableHasOneComparableElementEqualTo` template for an example.
+  See the `AssertThatIterableHasOneComparableElementEqualTo` rule for an example.

 [autorefactor]: https://autorefactor.org